German bond yields rise to one-week high after positive PMI surprises | Business

 German bond yields rise to one-week high after positive PMI surprises

 More optimism came on the Brexit front, as the EU's chief executive said on Wednesday she could not say if there would be a trade deal with Britain but there had been progress and the next few days would be critical.
-Safe-haven German 10-year bond yields, which tend to rise on positive news on the economic outlook, were up as much as 3 basis points to -0.58%, to their highest in a week.
+Safe-haven German 10-year bond yields, which tend to rise on positive news on the economic outlook, rose to as high as -0.546% and were up 5 basis points -0.561% at 1551 GMT .
 They were also on course for their biggest daily rise in over two weeks.

-Italy's 10-year bond yield was up 1 basis point to 0.49% after hitting a record low at 0.48% on Tuesday.
+Italy's 10-year bond yield was up 3 bps at 0.513% after hitting a record low at 0.48% on Tuesday.
 The underperformance of German bonds relative to Italy's pushed the closely-watched gap between the two countries' 10-year yields - effectively the risk premium on Italian debt - to a new low since early 2016.

 - READ MORE ON: